David Platt: Aston Villa

-In February 1988, Platt left Crewe—then still a Fourth Division side—to join Aston Villa for £200,000.
+In February 1988, Platt left Crewe—then still a Fourth Division side—to join Second Division Aston Villa for £200,000.
 He helped his new club earn an instant return to the First Division that season, as runners-up in the Second Division.

 He was a frequent goalscorer for Villa, helping re-establish them in the First Division at the end of the 1980s, and in 1989–90 took them to the brink of the league title.
 Although they had to settle for runners-up spot behind Liverpool, Platt was voted PFA Players' Player of the Year.

 The next season, 1990–91, he continued where he left off.
 In a game against Arsenal he famously went in goal when Nigel Spink was injured in a 5–0 defeat to Arsenal.
 Platt's success with Villa was evident in his goal-scoring record.
 In more than three years at Villa Park, he played 121 League games, scoring 50 goals.
 In the FA Cup, he scored two goals in four games, while in the League Cup he scored 10 goals in 14 games.
 However, his final season at Villa saw the club finish 17th in the league, and he was already being linked with a move to Italy.